Looking for sweet treats? Stop by one of these local artisanal chocolatiers, bakeries and other purveyors of locally made goodies.

 Well, The Chocolat Bar is not in a French village (Boise is a derivation of a French name, though), but this artisanal chocolatier on Sweet Street is a haven for chocoholics who file into the shop for handcrafted truffles, barks, turtles, clusters, dipped fruits and other chocolaty treats.

-Owners Chris Preston and Kristi Echols-Preston show their romantic side by offering ornately designed chocolate high-heel shoes, solid chocolate hearts and assorted Valentine’s Day gift boxes.
+Owners Chris Preston and Kristi Echols-Preston show their by offering ornately designed chocolate high-heel shoes, solid chocolate hearts and assorted Valentine’s Day gift boxes.

-Spoil your sweetheart with a white chocolate high-heel shoe adorned with colorful tulips.
+Spoil your special someone with a white chocolate high-heel shoe adorned with colorful tulips.

-The Chocolat Bar also celebrates the holiday with specialties such as champagne truffles, port truffles and aromatic pistachio-rose bark made with white and milk chocolates.
+The Chocolat Bar also has specialties such as champagne truffles, port truffles and aromatic pistachio-rose bark made with white and milk chocolates.

 You can order these items online or stop by the shop, but keep in mind that placing orders in advance is well-advised considering this is one of the busiest times of the year for chocolatiers.